nnagewad/static-personal-site/src/index.md

 imageAltText: 'A 3D emoji of Nikin Nagewadia.'
 intro: 'Senior interaction designer working on GOV.UK at Government Digital Service'
 latest:
-  headline: 'New blog post: Why and how to embed design training in your organisation'
+  headline: 'New blog post is now live'
   date: '2022-05'
 ---